-Costco Visa eligible travel purchases are airfare, hotel bookings, car rentals, cruise lines, and rideshare services such as Uber and Lyft.
-Purchases at Costco Travel and other travel agencies also fall under the Costco credit card’s travel category.
+Eligible travel-related purchases: airfare, hotel bookings, car rentals and cruise lines.
+Purchases at Costco Travel and other travel agencies also fall under the Costco credit card’s travel category.… read full answer

-There are a number of other transactions that are not considered eligible travel for Costco Visa rewards, such as train and commuter travel fares, bed and breakfasts, timeshares, and campgrounds.
-Those, and travel-related purchases not categorized with the appropriate merchant category code (MCC) for travel, will earn only 1% cash back.… read full answer
+What is not included: There are a number of other transactions that are not considered eligible travel for the Costco Credit Card rewards, such as train and commuter travel fares, bed and breakfasts, timeshares, campgrounds, and rideshare services such as Uber and Lyft.
+Those, and travel-related purchases not categorized with the appropriate merchant category code (MCC) for travel, will earn only 1% cash back.

 In addition to travel, qualifying dining purchases also earn 3% cash back.
 Rewards are awarded once a year as a reward certificate redeemable at U.S. Costco locations.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.

 WalletHub members have a wealth of knowledge to share, and we encourage everyone to do so while respecting our content guidelines.
+This question was posted by a WalletHub user.
 Please keep in mind that editorial and user-generated content on this page is not reviewed or otherwise endorsed by any financial institution.
 In addition, it is not a financial institution’s responsibility to ensure all posts and questions are answered.